 In 2013, Leggott received the Prime Minister’s Award for Literary Achievement for Poetry.

 Heartland was published in 2014 by Auckland University Press.
+It is a finalist in the Poetry category in the New Zealand Post Book Awards 2014.

 - Michele Leggott’s bibliography in the Auckland University Library's New Zealand Literature File